-The Australian Bureau of Statistics is responding to the challenge of better integrating statistical and geospatial information by developing the Statistical Spatial Framework (SSF).
-This Framework will provide a common approach to connecting people-centric (socio-economic) information to a location, and improve the accessibility and usability of this spatially-enabled information.
+The Australian Bureau of Statistics (ABS) recognised this challenge and responded by developing the Statistical Spatial Framework.
+This Framework provides Australia with a common approach to connecting people-centric (socio-economic) information to a location, and improves the accessibility and usability of this location-enabled information.

-The Statistical Spatial Framework will have applicability in any organisation wanting to understand people, society and the economy in the context of place.
+The Statistical Spatial Framework has applicability in any organisation wanting to understand people, society and the economy in the context of place.

 For a paper providing the context to the SSF.
 The SSF 2013 WSC World Paper (246KB) was delivered at the 2013 World Statistics Congress by Gemma Van Halderen, First Assistant Statistician - Population, Education and Data Integration Division, ABS.